cwoodruff/book-network-programming-csharp/index.md

 Have questions or feedback about the book?
 My email is [cwoodruff@live.com](mailto:cwoodruff@live.com).

-For the source code for the workshop, visit the book's GitHub repo. [book-network-programming-csharp ](https://github.com/cwoodruff/book-network-programming-csharp)
+For the source code for the book, visit the book's GitHub repo. [book-network-programming-csharp ](https://github.com/cwoodruff/book-network-programming-csharp)

 | Chapter   | Title                                                           | Published |